akamhy/videohash/README.md

 ```

 ###### Windows
-Steps are [Based on video.stackexchange.com/a/20496](https://video.stackexchange.com/a/20496), but note that the download site is outdated as of January 2021.
+Steps are [based on video.stackexchange.com/a/20496](https://video.stackexchange.com/a/20496), please note that the download site is outdated as of January 2021.
   - Download the `release full` variant from <https://www.gyan.dev/ffmpeg/builds/>.
 You can download any variant you want, but I prefer the full release.
   - Decompress the archive.
   - Copy the bin directory from the decompressed folder, and paste inside `C:\Program Files\ffmpeg\`.